vaneseltine/nominally/paper.md

 - Misplaced prefixes of last names such as "van" and "de la."
 - Multiple last names partitioned into middle name fields.
 - Titles and suffixes variously recorded in different fields, with or without separators.
-- Inconsistent capture of accents, ʻokinas, and other non-ASCII characters.
+- Inconsistent capture of accents, okinas, and other non-ASCII characters.
 - Single name fields arbitrarily concatenating name parts.

 Cumulative variations and errors can combine to make